Comcast/plax/doc/manual.md

 #### String commands

-Several string values have special powers.
+Several substrings have special powers.

-<a name="at-at-filename"></a>If one of these strings looks like
+<a name="at-at-filename"></a>When Plax sees `{@@FILENAME}`, then Plax
-`@@FILENAME`, then Plax attempts to substitute the contents of the file with name `FILENAME` for that string.
+attempts to substitute the contents of the file with name `FILENAME` for that substring.
 The file is read relative to the directory that contained the test specification.

-<a name="bang-bang-javascript"></a>If one of these string starts with
+<a name="bang-bang-javascript"></a>When Plax sees `{!!JAVASCRIPT!!}`,
-`!!`, then remainder of the string is executed as Javascript.
+then `JAVASCRIPT` is executed as Javascript, and the result replaces that substring.
 Bindings substitution applies.
 The value returned by this Javascript is substituted for string.

 These string commands are processed in the order above: first `@@` and then `!!`.
 (So a file's contents could start with `!!`, which would